 What are the best fruits for a marathon training diet?

 All fruits effectively support marathon training, so having a wide variety of 3-5 portions a day is the best approach.

 What supplements should I take for marathon training?

 Supplements are not a necessity for marathon training, and any recommended supplements will be advised based on the individual athlete’s diet and fueling needs.
 Contact me to discuss your needs.
 The main considerations might be: 1) Carbohydrate gels, 2) Electrolyte tablets, 3) Whey protein, 4) Vitamin D3 during the winter, 5) Omega 3.

 Why am I gaining weight while training for a marathon?

 You are overeating for the training you are doing.
-A common reason for this is because you are actually underfilling before and during training and therefore overeating when you get home because you’re starving.
-Get in touch as I can help you with this…
+A common reason for this is that you are underfilling before and during training and therefore overeating when you get home because you’re starving.
+Get in touch as I can help you with this.

 What are the best drinks for hydration during marathon training?